 Above, we have discussed how to protect your business from being impersonated on Google Maps and how to report fake listings on Google Maps, so they can be removed.
 We have also discussed Google Business scam call, a type of scam targeted at local businesses with Google Maps/Google Business listings.

-To protect your local business’s online presence, especially on Google maps, you should consider establishing a comprehensive digital protection strategy in order to protect various forms of your digital intellectual properties: brand name, website, Google Maps listing, logo usage, and so on.
+To protect your local business’s online presence in the future, especially on Google Maps as scams continue to evolve, you should consider establishing a comprehensive digital protection strategy.
+This will protect various forms of your digital intellectual properties, including brand name, website, Google Maps listing, logo usage, and so on.

-With the importance of building and maintaining credibility for your local business, partnering with the right Revenue Recovery Solution vendor that can help protect your business identity is now a necessity.
+With the importance of building and maintaining credibility for your local business, partnering with the right Brand Protection Solution vendor that can help protect your business identity is now a necessity.